Tyrn/wei/the-insider-en.typ

 Earthman with  a face white and  round like  a  headache pill.
 Welsey  saw a blue-eyed rascal, a bit  above thirty, with a real golden  chain on his neck descending  all the way down to the belt on the narrow washed down jeans.
-In the  open  shirt neck there was a tattoo  - a bird of prey crossed by a pink scar.
+In the  open  shirt neck there was a tattoo---a bird of prey crossed by a pink scar.
 Welsey learned later that this was a  falcon and this way of tattooing was an old  custom of  the barbarian aloms.
 If they cut a war chief head off in a  battle and  undressed him,  how else would it be possible to recognize